Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Results on simulated and real data

 \subsection{Data-dependent thresholding}

 So far we have so far presumed that the selection set $S$ is specified \emph{a priori}, so that the selection-adjusted sampling model is well-defined.
-Now we investigate the use of data-adaptive selection sets.
+Now we investigate the use of data-adaptive selection sets, where the selection set $S$ is now a random variable and so the truncated sampling model in Eq.~\eqref{eq:sa-likelihood} in not well-defined.
 We focus on the popular Benjamini-Hochberg (BH) procedure \citep{BH} for controlling the false discovery rate (FDR) to decide the selection rule.
 To briefly summarize the BH procedure, suppose we have $m$ null hypotheses $H_{01}, \ldots, H_{0m}$ all with corresponding $p$-values $p_1, \ldots, p_m$, and let $p_{(k)}$ represent the $k$th smallest $p$-value with corresponding null hypothesis $H_{(k)}$.
 Rejecting all null hypotheses $H_{(1)}, \ldots, H_{(k^\star)}$ with

 bounds the FDR at $q^\star$, where the FDR is the expected proportion of rejected null hypotheses which are actually true.
 This is a data-dependent rule for selection because we must calculate the $p$-values from the data to decide the selection rule. \cite{Reid2015} characterize the BH procedure as an affine linear constraint for use in the selection-adjusted likelihood for constructing UMAU confidence intervals, but here we are interested in investigating the performance of confidence sets constructed by simply treating the BH procedure as a simple data-dependent thresholding problem.